We meet at the Urban Forestry Center, Elwyn Rd., Portsmouth September through May, unless otherwise noted. We welcome guests at our meetings.

 Literature in Bloom

-Members create floral arrangements to represent pieces of art and explain their inspiration, interpretation, and methodology
+Members create floral arrangements to represent pieces of art and explain their inspiration, interpretation, and methodology.Arrangements are displayed at the Portsmouth Public Library from 5/19 though 5/21.

 Plant Swap and Potluck Picnic